At a glance

-A physical therapist to look at your child’s
+- A physical therapist to look at your child’s gross motor skills.

-An occupational therapist to look at your child’s fine motor skills and sensory processing profile.
+- An occupational therapist to look at your child’s fine motor skills and sensory processing profile.

 What happens during the evaluation?
 The team will talk to you to get more information about your concerns and what your child is and isn’t yet able to do.
 They'll also:

 - Ask questions about your child’s medical history.

 - Observe your child playing or interacting with family members.
 (They might ask you if what they’re seeing is typical.)